namashin/namashin/README.md

-# 👋 Hello, I'm Ikuma
+# 👋 Hai

 I am currently living in Shanghai, China, pursuing a Master’s degree in Software Engineering at East China Normal University, expected to graduate in 2026.

 I have a solid background in software development and a passion for new technology.
 I aim to leverage my skills to contribute to innovative projects and solutions as a software engineer specializing in Golang.

 ## 📫 Contact
 [My Resume Site](https://namashin.github.io/en/)